Parable of the Renegades

 “True, but I will not take back this offer,” Rio said, a twisted excitement festering within her as she walked toward the bed before stopping at one end.
 “And here’s some friendly advice because I feel like it,” she cooed, looking over her shoulder.
 “As you may have just learned, searching for my [Stigma] will only be a waste of your time.
 If you want to know where on my body my [Stigma] is located, you have to force me to reveal it.
 That is all.
 Good luck~”

-Rio sent Lucas a playful wink.
-As cute as it was, Lucas could tell the gesture was meant to taunt him.
-He was unsure how to take Rio’s parting words regarding this matter.
+Rio kissed her hand, then blew across it to Lucas.
+As cute as it was, he could tell the gesture was meant to taunt him.
 Her manner of speaking implied she was toying with him and possibly feeding him false information, but as he already tried to find any signs or hints for her [Stigma’s] location, he would just have to leave her advice as a thought/suspicion in his diary once he had the chance to write without Rio keeping tabs on him.

 “So, you’re letting me attack you anytime?”
 Lucas asked to make sure he understood Rio’s offer.